 Creating perspective text in Photoshop makes your text appear like it’s placed against a wall or at an angle in your projects.
-For creative graphics design effects or to blend text into natural features in your photos, this effect works wonders.
-In this tutorial, you’ll learn how to create perspective text against objects, as well as how to use a vanishing point to create perspective text in Photoshop.
-So, let’s get started!
+For creative graphics design effects or to blend text into natural features in your photos, it’s helpful to know how to perspective warp text in Photoshop.

-How To Create Perspective Text In Photoshop
+How To Perspective Warp Text In Photoshop

-To do this, first, enter your text anywhere in your document, by selecting the type tool in the toolbar (T).
+To do this, first, enter your text anywhere in your document by selecting the Type Tool in the toolbar (T).
+Then, write the text you would like in your chosen font, font size, and color.

-Once the text is converted to a shape, press V on your keyboard to enable the move tool and move your text to the position you want it to be (if it’s not already).
-In my case, I placed my text on the left side of the image below.
+Once the text is converted to a shape, press V on your keyboard to enable the Move Tool and move your text to the position you want it to be (if it’s not already).
+Then, press Control + T (Win) or Command + T (Mac) to enable the Free Transform Tool.

-To change the angle of your text, keep the Free Transform Tool active, and click the handle located on the side of the text you want to modify.
+To change the angle of your text, keep the Free Transform Tool active and click the handle located on the side of the text you want to modify.
 Then, hold Shift + Control (Win) or Shift + Command (Mac) and drag the letters to the position you want.

 In my case, I clicked the handle on the left side of my text while dragging it inward.
+Then, I dragged the handle on the bottom left side of the text outward.

 After distorting your text, you can also resize it.
 To do this, keep the Free Transform Tool active (Control + T or Command + T) and drag any of the handles of the text up or down (without pressing any other keys on your keyboard).